 - labeled and packaged correctly.

-The Department of Agriculture and Water Resources manages the legislation under which the National Registration Scheme operates.
+The Department of Agriculture manages the legislation under which the National Registration Scheme operates.
 This includes amending current legislation or introducing new Bills where Commonwealth, state and territory governments have agreed there is a need.
-The Minister for Agriculture and Water Resources has overall policy responsibility for agricultural and veterinary (agvet) chemicals and presents these changes to Parliament.
+The Minister for Agriculture has overall policy responsibility for agricultural and veterinary (agvet) chemicals and presents these changes to Parliament.

 The APVMA evaluates, registers and regulates agricultural and veterinary (agvet) chemicals up to the point of sale.
 The states and territories are responsible for control of use.